A process or set of rules to be followed in calculations or other problem-solving operations with a computer.

-Different ways to interpret results and rankings.
+To consider different ways of interpreting results and rankings.

-A system that produces design studies (alternatives), evaluates them against quantifiable goals, improves studies by learning from previous, and ranks results based on their distance from the goals.
+A system that produces design studies (alternatives), evaluates them against quantifiable goals, improves studies by learning from previous results, and ranks results based on their distance from the goals.
 The project is kept as a system, with affordances to choose one or a small subset of alternatives as a final set of project data and geometry.

 A quantifiable target value or range for a project or feature of a project.